bamlab/dev-standards/react-native/debugging/handle-gradle-dependencies-clash.mo.md

 Note that now `com.google.android.gms:play-services-base`'s version is 11.0.1

+> **Check:** when you launch your build it either passes or error with a different error

+### 3. Repeat if you have a different error

-Once you've done that you might realise that `com.google.android.gms:play-services-base:11.0.1` relies on another version of another lib that clashes with another lib so you have to repeat this until your build passes :)
+It's possible that the lib you've downgraded relies on a version of another lib that conflicts with another dependency so you will have to repeat this with this new dependency until your build passes :)

+It's also possible that the lowest version does not have a method required by the highest version.
+In this case you can try a version between the two that works.
+It's possible that there is no version that works.